k8guard/k8guard-start-from-here/README.md

 1. Config :
 	edit `.env` and `env-creds` files. (default values should work fine.)

-1. set your kubernete context to the cluster you want the k8guard to run against.
+1. set your kubernetes context to the cluster you want the k8guard to run against.

 	```
 	kubectl config use-context REPLACE_WITH_YOUR_CONTEXT